xnd0/Email_Regex_Tutorial_17.1/README.md

 # Email_Regex_Tutorial_17.1

-Introductory paragraph (replace this with your text)
+Regular Expressions - Regex - are a series of special characters that define a search pattern.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
+This tutorial will help explain how Regex is used to validate an email address using specific search patterns.

 Include a code snippet of the regex.
 Replace this text with your summary.

 ## Table of Contents